 Premature (or preterm) birth means delivery before 37 weeks gestation.
 In New South Wales, 5-10% of all babies are born prematurely.
 Most babies with serious complications of prematurity are born before 34 weeks.

 Miscarriages caused by cervical insufficiency occur later than most miscarriages, often around 14-20 weeks.

 All pregnant women should have a fetal anatomy scan at 18-20 weeks.
-As part of this scan, the sonographer measures the cervical length to identify women who have a short cervix (less than 25 mm).
-Women who have a short cervix at the 18-20 week scan have a higher than average risk of preterm birth.
+As part of this scan, the sonographer checks for women who have a cervix measuring less than 25 mm.
+Women who have cervical shortening at the 18-20 week scan have a higher than average risk of preterm birth.

-My cervix is short on my 19 week scan – what is my chance of delivering prematurely?
+I have a short cervix on my 20 week scan – what is my chance of delivering prematurely?